 To enforce two factor authentication for a user,

-How to connect to PMP Web-Interface when TFA is Enabled?
+How to connect to Password Manager Pro web-interface when TFA is enabled?

 The users for whom two factor authentication is enabled, will have to authenticate twice successively.
 As explained above, the first level of authentication will be through the usual authentication.
-That is, the users have to authenticate through PMP's local authentication or AD/LDAP authentication.
+That is, the users have to authenticate through Password Manager Pro's local authentication or AD/LDAP authentication.
 Depending on the type of TFA chosen by the administrator, the second level of authentication will differ as explained below:

 - If you want to leverage RSA On-Demand authenticator, select "RSA On-Demand" and proceed.
 In this case, you need to give the On-Demand Tokencode as specified in case 3 below.

-TFA using RSA SecurID: Different Scenarios in logging into PMP
+TFA using SecurID - Different scenarios in logging into Password Manager Pro

 As mentioned above, the RSA passcode could be a combination of PIN and tokencode or just tokencode alone or a password depending on the configuration done in RSA Authentication Manager.
 If the settings in RSA Security Console demands the users to create a PIN on their own or use a system generated PIN, the following screen would be shown to the users after step 2 (that is, after entering the first password & RSA tokencode to log in to Password Manager Pro).User Created PIN

 Case 2: New Tokencode Mode

-If a user attempts to login to PMP using a random RSA passcode or by guesswork for a specified number of time, the RSA Authentication Manager will turn the screen to the next tokencode mode to verify whether the user possesses the token.
+If a user attempts to log in to Password Manager Pro using a random RSA passcode or by guesswork for a specified number of time, the RSA Authentication Manager will turn the screen to the next tokencode mode to verify whether the user possesses the token.
 In that case, PMP prompts for next tokencode during the login.
-That means, the user will have to wait until the RSA device shows a new tokencode and the new code to proceed with logging into PMP.
+That means, the user will have to wait until the RSA device shows a new tokencode and the new code to proceed with logging into Password Manager Pro.

-Note: If the new tokencode entered by the user is wrong, PMP will revert to the initial login screen.
-Users will have to start from entering the username again
+Note: If the new tokencode entered by the user is wrong, Password Manager Pro will revert to the initial login screen.
+Users will have to start from entering the username again.

 Case 3: Tokencode Mode

-When RSA On-Demand authenticator is configured, you need to supply the Tokencode to log into PMP.
+When RSA On-Demand authenticator is configured, you need to supply the Tokencode to log into Password Manager Pro.
 Tokencode will be sent to the registered email id or mobile number as configured in the RSA On-Demand authentication system.

 If you have configured High Availability

-Whenever you enable TFA or when you change the TFA type (PhoneFactor or RSA SecurID or One-time password) AND if you have configured high availability, you need to restart the PMP secondary server once.
+Whenever you enable TFA or when you change the TFA type (PhoneFactor or RSA SecurID or One-time password or RADIUS or Duo) AND if you have configured high availability, you need to restart the Password Manager Pro secondary server once.